RishabhJain2404/Digital-Music-Store-Analysis-Using-SQL/Digital music store sql queries.md

 ---

-2. Our digial music store would like to throw a promotional Music Festival in the city we made the most money.
+2. Our music store would like to throw a promotional Music Festival in the city we made the most money.
 The best city is the city that has the highest sum of invoice totals.
 Let's find out the city that has the best customers.
 ```sql